PhungXuanAnh/Clue_Insights_task/README.md

 The v2 API improves performance over v1 by:

 - **Reduced Database Queries**: Single optimized queries instead of multiple ORM calls
+  - In this project, I used a Windows function, but we could also use a materialized view for complex queries and heavy read tasks.
+However, we would need to handle data refreshing to prevent it from becoming stale.
 - **Direct Index Usage**: Efficient use of database indexes without ORM overhead
 - **Optimized Filtering**: Database-level filtering reduces memory usage
 - **Pagination at Database Level**: Efficient data retrieval for large result sets